Coming Soon

 What should I bring?

-First and foremost, we recommend a chair!
-PLEASE remember, per Twitter user @siegelka, that if you have a warm early evening in line, that does NOT mean the whole night will be warm, too!
+First and foremost, we recommend a chair and umbrella.
+PLEASE remember, per Twitter user @siegelka, that if you have a warm afternoon in the city, that does NOT mean your night will be warm, too!
 Bring layers so you can keep relatively comfortable.
 Be prepared for rain and/or snow if inclement weather is in the forecast – we always bring a tarp with us just in case (and we discuss more rainy line tips in episode 3 of our podcast).
-Consider bringing a portable charger for your phone, but if you forget yours, you can always charge your phone briefly at Starbucks on 48th Street.
+Consider bringing a portable charger for your phone!

 DO NOT FORGET YOUR ID & VAX INFO!
 If you don’t have an ID or your vaccination record, you WILL NOT be given a ticket on Saturday morning!